• Skip to primary navigation

 • Ingredients For Butternut Squash Soup

-• How To Make Butternut Squash Soup From Scratch
+• How To Make Butternut Squash Soup

 • How To Puree The Squash Soup

-• How To Make Toasted Pepitas
+• How To Roast Pepitas or Pumpkin Seeds

-• Can Butternut Squash Soup Be Frozen?
+• Can It Be Frozen?

-How To Peel Butternut Squash:
+How To Peel and Cut Butternut Squash

 The skin of butternut squash is quite tough and it is necessary to peel it before adding to the soup.